the odyssey of a simple man, original, subtle and touching

 longlisted for the Booker Prize 2012

 When Harold Fry leaves home one morning to post a letter, with his wife hoovering upstairs, he has no idea that he is about to walk from one end of the country to the other.

 He has no hiking boots or map, let alone a compass, waterproof or mobile phone.

 All he knows is that he must keep walking.

 To save someone else’s life.

-Rachel Joyce is an established writer in radio.
-She has written over 20 original plays for Radio 4, and dramatised both classic and new novels.
-She has also recently completed a period drama for BBC television.
-In 2007 she won the Tinniswood Award for best radio play, and has been long-listed several times for a Sony.
+Rachel Joyce is the author The Unlikely Pilgrimage of Harold Fry, which was longlisted for Man Booker and published in over 30 languages, Perfect and The Love Song of Miss Queenie Hennessy.
+She is also an established writer in radio and has written over 20 original plays for Radio 4, dramatising both classic and new novels, and has written a period drama for BBC television.
 She moved to writing after a twenty-year career in theatre, performing leading roles for the RSC, the Royal National Theatre, The Royal Court, and Cheek by Jowl, and winning a Time Out Best Actress award.
 Rachel lives in Gloucestershire with her husband and four children.
-This is her first novel.
-She is currently at work on her second, PERFECT.